 - Water

-- Fold each corner of the paper into a triangle so it looks like the one below.
+Fold each corner of the paper into a triangle to look like the one below.

-Before we started, we felt each piece of paper and talked about which we thought would absorb water the easiest.
+Before we started, we looked at each type of paper and talked about which we thought would absorb water the most easily.
 My 6 year old thought the thinner paper would absorb more water faster than the cardboard.

 Why does this happen?

-Paper is made of lots of fibres.
-As the fibres absorb water, they swell making the paper expand and open up.
+Paper is made of many fibres.
+As the fibres absorb water, they swell, causing the paper to expand and open up.

 Love this, think my boys will too!
 Have pinned as part of the parent pin it party! 🙂